purton-tech/rust-on-nails/rust-on-nails.com/content/_index.md

 [[extra.list]]
 title = "Everything you need"
 content = 'Nails is a full-stack architecture.
-It ships with all the tools needed to build amazing web apps on both the front and back end.'
+It ships with all the tools needed to build amazing web apps.'

 [[extra.list]]
 title = "Fast by default ⚡️"